lauvergn/AD_dnSVM/ReadMe.md

 - V is 4 or 8 (int4 / int8)

 If needed, the .mod files are in the **OBJ/obj_XXX_oppY_ompZ_lapackW_intV** directory.

+It has been tested with:

+- gfortran (14.1.0_2 on macos, 12 on linux)
+- ifx/ifort (2023 on linux)
+- nagor (7.1 on linux)

 ## 3) run the tests